kshutkin/slimlib/injector/README.md

 - no, please use [jest](https://jestjs.io/), [vitest](https://vitest.dev/), [proxyquire](https://www.npmjs.com/package/proxyquire), [proxyrequire](https://www.npmjs.com/package/proxyrequire) and other similar approaches to mock modules.

-2. Is it good solution to use in frontend code?
+2. Is it a good solution to use in frontend code?

 - no, it will not work after minification

 3. Is it good for nodejs applications?

-- only in some edge cases, please use singletones / factories / something else if possible
+- only in some edge cases, please use singletons / factories / something else if possible

 # License